How to get involved

 Patient Research Champion Initiative

-A Patient Research Champion (PRC) is someone who works with the National Institute for Health Research (NIHR) to promote health research from a patient point of view.
+A Patient Research Champion (PRC) is someone who works with the National Institute for Health and Care Research (NIHR) to promote health research from a patient point of view.
 They could be a patient, service user, carer who is enthusiastic about health research and is willing to communicate that to other patients, publics and healthcare professionals.
 You can find out more on the NIHR's Patient Research Champion website or click the button below to find out about being a PRC in the North Thames region.

 People in Research